99 Luftballons (album)

-99 Luftballons (German for "99 Balloons"), also known as International Album, is a compilation album by German pop band Nena, released on 8 April 1984.
+99 Luftballons (German for "99 Balloons"), also known as International Album, is a compilation album by German pop band Nena, released in April 1984.
 It was their first album released worldwide following the success of "99 Luftballons" and also the first with English lyrics.
 The album had moderate success in America.

 Alternate versions

 The most widely known cover of this album is identical to the one used for most versions of the single "99 Luftballons" or "99 Red Balloons".
 The album was also released as Nena or International Album; this version used the same cover, but with "99 Luftballons" removed, and sometimes with additional sticker at upper left that says "International Album incl.
 Club-Mix - 99 Red Balloons".
 In Japan the first release was the original German language version, which was followed in April by the international version, which featured the extended Club Mix version of "99 Red Balloons" and was retitled as 99 Luftballons: First America.
 This had an alternate cover which featured the band pictured on a white background, which photo in various releases is the same or similar to the one on the single "Rette mich".